Lab 5#

 Define a

-class to represent a geographic point with attributeslatitude
+Pointclass to represent a geographic point with attributeslatitude,longitude, andname.Add a method

 Exercise 4: Reading and Writing Files#